GED® Preparation Classes

-If you are age 16-18 years old: A completed High School Release form or a Request for Approval to Test for the GED® form is required, signed by a school official and parent or guardian.
-This form is available at your local high school or high school district office.
-You must be at least 16 years old to enroll in a GEDPrep course or take the GED® tests.
+If you are age 16-18 years old: GED® requires a completed Request for Approval to Test for the GED form.
+The form must be signed by a school official AND a parent or guardian.
+This form is available at your high school or school district office.
+You must be at least 16 years old to enroll in a GEDPrep course or to take the GED® tests.